-Review the Human Rights Act
+Modernize the Human Rights Act

-7. Working with the Department of Justice, NSHRC will propose amendments to the Human Rights Act to reflect advancements in human rights law, as well as amendments to allow for improvements to the dispute resolution process.
+7. NSHRC will continue to work with the Department of Justice to modernize the Human Rights Act to reflect advancements in human rights law, as well as amendments to improve the dispute resolution process.

 Input: